Pangasinan: During and after the People Power revolution

-In February 1986, both the COMELEC and the NAMFREL counts showed that Corazon Aquino had won the city of Dagupan (in the north along with the provinces of Benguet and Mountain Province) during the 1986 Philippine presidential election, despite widely acknoweledged election fraud meant to assure a victory for Ferdinand Marcos.
+In February 1986, both the COMELEC and the NAMFREL counts showed that Corazon Aquino had won the city of Dagupan (in the north along with the provinces of Benguet and Mountain Province) during the 1986 Philippine presidential election, despite widely acknowledged election fraud meant to assure a victory for Ferdinand Marcos.
 Weeks later, Vice Chief of Staff General Fidel V. Ramos, a Pangasinense who was head of the Philippine Integrated National Police, became an instrumental figure in the EDSA people power revolution which removed Ferdinand Marcos and compelled him to flee the country.

 After the downfall of Marcos all local government unit executives were ordered by President Corazon Aquino to vacate their posts.
 Some local executives were ordered to return to their seats, as in the case of Mayor Ludovico Espinosa of Dasol, who claimed to have joined UNIDO during the height of the EDSA Revolution.
 Fidel Ramos was appointed as AFP Chief of Staff and later as Defense Secretary replacing Juan Ponce Enrile.
 Oscar Orbos, a congressman from Bani, was appointed by Aquino to head the Department of Transportation and Communications and later to Executive Secretary.

 On May 11, 1992, Fidel V. Ramos ran for President.
 He became the first Pangasinense President of the Philippines.
 Under his leadership, the Philippines recovered from the oil and power crisis of 1991.
 His influence sparked the economic growth of Pangasinan when it hosted the 1995 Palarong Pambansa (Philippine National Games).

 Jose de Venecia, who represented the same district as Eugenio Perez (his former father-in-law), was the second Pangasinense to become Speaker of the House of Representatives in 1992.
 He was reelected again in 1995.
 De Venecia was selected by the Ramos' administration party Lakas NUCD to be its presidential candidate in 1998.
 De Venecia ran but lost to Vice President Joseph Estrada.
 Oscar Orbos ran for vice president but lost to Senator Gloria Macapagal Arroyo, whose mother, former First Lady Evangelina Macaraeg-Macapagal, hails from Binalonan.

 Arroyo ascended to the presidency after the second EDSA Revolution when President Joseph Estrada was overthrown.

 Contemporary

-In May 2004, actor-turned-politician Fernando Poe, Jr. of San Carlos City ran for president against incumbent Gloria Macapagal Arroyo.
+In May 2004, actor-turned-politician Fernando Poe, Jr. of San Carlos ran for president against incumbent Gloria Macapagal Arroyo.
 The Pangasinan vote was split by the two presidential candidates, both with Pangasinan roots.
-Arroyo was elected President, but her victory was tainted by charges of electoral fraud and vote-buying.
+Arroyo was elected President, but her victory was marred by charges of electoral fraud and vote-buying.